 - Overa uses five different biomarkers

 The RMI (Risk of Malignancy Index) can be calculated to predict the risk that an adnexal mass is malignant.
 This calculation requires ultrasound features and the CA125 level.

 Definition and epidemiology

-Borderline ovarian tumours are tumours which have atypical epithelial proliferation but no stromal invasion.
+Borderline ovarian tumours are tumours of low-grade malignant potential.
+They are characterised by atypical growth but no stromal invasion.
 They sometimes have intraperitoneal spread.

 The histological types are as for other epithelial ovarian tumours:

 - Mucinous type